Robust-MBDL: A Robust Multi-branch Deep Learning Based Model for Remaining Useful Life Prediction and Operational

 An autoencoder is an artificial neural network widely used for learning hidden patterns of unlabeled data.
 An autoencoder contains two parts: an encoder and a decoder.
 The encoder maps the input data to hidden patterns and the decoder tries to reconstruct the output from the hidden patterns.
 The autoencoder is trained to minimize the difference between the input and the reconstructed output.
 The autoencoder has been successfully applied to different problems such as dimension reduction, anomaly detection, noise reduction, etc. Notably, both encoder and decoder in an autoencoder are designed to adapt the data types for better learning \cite{vincent2010stacked}.
 In our paper, the proposed autoencoder is used to reduce the noise in vibration data.
 To this end, the encoder and decoder are composed of LSTM layers recently mentioned to explore the short and long-term dependencies of the vibration data.
 The detailed structure of our LSTM-Autoencoder is presented in Fig.~\ref{LSTM-Autoencoder}.

-As Fig. \ref{LSTM-Autoencoder} shows, two LSTM layers with 512 and 64 cells are used to construct the encoder and decoder.
-ReLU activation layer and dropout layer were put after each LSTM layer to improve the model robustness which is inspired by~\cite{kunang2018automatic}.
-Additionally, the Repeat Vector layer was used to repeat the previous vector twice.
-The time-distributed layer was utilized to apply the linear layer of $l$ units to every temporal slice of an input.
-The Mean of Squares of Errors (MSE) \cite{song2019combined} between the input and reconstructed input is used as the objective for the training process.
+For more detail, the architecture contains two LSTM layers with 64 and 512 cells.
+To enhance model robustness, ReLU activation, and dropout layers are added after each LSTM layer, inspired by Kunang et al. \cite{kunang2018automatic}.
+Moreover, a repeat vector layer is employed to duplicate the previous vector.
+Finally, a time-distributed layer is applied to each temporal slice of the input data.
+During the training process, the following mean squared error (MSE) is minimized \cite{song2019combined}.

-Where $n$ represents the total number of segments in the training data, $f_{encoder}$ represents the encoder function, and $f_{encoder}(x(t))$ denotes the output of the LSTM-Autoencoder generated from the input $x(t)$ at time $t$.
+where $T$ represents the total number of segments within the training data. $f_{\text{Autoencoder}}(x(t))$ denotes the LSTM-Autoencoder output derived from the input $x(t)$ at time $t$.

-$L_{encoder}$ is minimized by Adam Optimization \cite{kingma2014adam}.
-This autoencoder helps to denoise the vibration signal and make the entire model (Robust-MBDL) more robust.
+The optimization process involves minimizing $L_{\text{Autoencoder}}$ via Adam Optimization \cite{kingma2014adam}.
+This proposed LSTM-Autoencoder is crucial for denoising vibration signals, strengthening the overall Robust-MBDL model towards higher resilience.